-¶ 5 Plaintiffs filed a three-count complaint seeking declaratory, injunctive, and other relief and a finding that the Act violated article XIII, section 5, of the Illinois Constitution (III.
+¶ 5 Plaintiffs filed a three-count complaint seeking declaratory, injunctive, and other relief and a finding that the Act violated article XIII, section 5, of the Illinois Constitution (Ill.
 Const.
 1970, art.
-XIII, § 5), commonly known as the pension protection clause (count I), and/or article I, section 16 of the Illinois Constitution (III.
+XIII, § 5), commonly known as the pension protection clause (count I), and/or article I, section 16 of the Illinois Constitution (Ill.
 Const.
 1970, art.
-I, § 16), commonly known as the contracts clause (count II), and/or article I, section 15 of the Illinois Constitution (III.
+I, § 16), commonly known as the contracts clause (count II), and/or article I, section 15 of the Illinois Constitution (Ill.
+Const.
+1970, art.
+I, § 16), commonly known as the takings clause (count III), and/or article I, section 15 of the Illinois Constitution (Ill.
 Const.
 1970, art.
 I, § 15), commonly known as the takings clause (count III).
 The trial court granted certain of defendants' motions to dismiss; all of the named funds were dismissed as plaintiffs for lack of standing, and count II was dismissed against the remaining plaintiffs for failing to state a cause of action under the contracts clause.
 These rulings are not challenged on appeal.
 The trial court later entered summary judgment on counts I and III in favor of defendants.
 It is from this grant of summary judgment that this appeal arises.